idootop/xsta/README.md

 XSta provides a few more utilities for advanced use cases:

 - `useXProvider`: Initializes a global state value.
-- `XSta.remove`: Removes a global state value.
+- `XSta.delete`: Deletes a global state value.
 - `XSta.clear`: Clears all global state values.

 <details>